Rush Limbaugh behind the golden EIB microphone, the EIB Southern Command meeting and surpassing all audience expectations on a daily basis.

 Those of us always eager to place themselves here in the top income tax rate.

-And as you know, there are already large numbers of Americans paying no income tax, so if they're going to get a tax cut, it's going to be a welfare payment or the equivalent.
+So if they're going to get a tax cut, it's going to be a welfare payment or the equivalent.

 James Baker was on Meet the Press also.

-Uh we believe in uh free trade.
+We believe in free trade.

-See, this crisis is an opportunity for them to advance like never before their radical leftist agenda on as much of the fabric of the country as possible, including the auto companies.
+See, this crisis is an opportunity for them to advance, like never before, their radical leftist agenda on as much of the fabric of the country as possible, including the auto companies.

-And a lot of people blame this administration and others for always pushing back when people wanted to raise the cafe standards on mileage, not saying anything about Detroit and its great binge when it came to SUVs and big gas guzzling vehicles of all kinds.
+And a lot of people blame this administration and others for always pushing back when people wanted to raise the cafe standards on mileage, not saying anything about Detroit and its great binge when it came to SUVs and big gas-guzzling vehicles of all kinds.

-But another large part of the problem is that they're simply not competitive.
+Of course, that's a big part of the problem, but another large part of the problem is that they're simply not competitive.

-I mean, other automobile companies come into this country and they locate in uh the South or the West and they build cars and they build them very effectively and very competitively.
+They locate in the South or the West, and they build cars, and they build them very effectively and very competitively.

 Got to take a brief time out.

-Uh standby audio soundbites three and four.
+Standby audio soundbites three and four.

-It was on Slay the Nation with Bob Schaefer, and we've got two bites of this.
+He was on Slay the Nation with Bob Schaeffer.

 Some people are saying that it may have to be something in the neighborhood.

-I think Schumer this morning said it may be in the neighborhood of five, six, seven hundred billion.
+I think Schumer this morning said it may be in the neighborhood of $500, $600, $700 billion.

 Is that the sort of thing, the scope that we're talking here?

-This is as big of an economic crisis as we face in 75 years, and we got to do something that's up to the task of confronting that.
+This is as big an economic crisis as we face in 75 years, and we got to do something that's up to the task of confronting that.

 It has to be.

-That's the the point is to kind of get people back on track and startle the thing into submission.
+That's the point is to kind of get people back on track and startle the thing into submission.

-Stop the tape.
+Stop the tape, stop the tape.

 I don't know what the exact number is, but it's got to be a big number.